0

 Spay Day

 Peggy Adams is doing its part to limit the cats you see out and about on the streets of our community.
-During Spay Day, all cats will be spayed/neutered, microchipped, vaccinated, and ear-tipped.
+During Spay Day, all cats will be spayed/neutered, microchipped, vaccinated, and left ear tipped.

-Doctor performing procedure on cat during Spay Day at Peggy Adams Animal Rescue
+Veterinary surgical team performing a procedure at Peggy Adams Animal Rescue.

-Our Spay Day events offer free TNVR surgeries for South Florida’s community cats.
-In 2023, our Spay Day events resulted in over 1,300 TNVR’d community cats!
+Our Spay Day events offer free Trap-Neuter-Vaccinate-Return (TNVR) surgeries for South Florida’s community cats.

 New to TNVR?